J4TPlays/FilEncrypt-Server/README.md

 ### Where's the GUI?
 Command line is horrible!
-A public **beta test version** of 3.X is available, and includes a graphical user interface (GUI).
-Unfortunately, however, if you are using a version of python that doesn't support Tkinter, then you'll have to use the command line version of the server.
-But don't worry, because no matter which one you use, there'll always be support for it.
+A public **beta test version** of 3.X is available, and includes a graphical user interface (GUI) using Tkinter. ~~Unfortunately, however, if you are using a version of python that doesn't support Tkinter, then you'll have to use the command line version of the server.
+But don't worry, because no matter which one you use, there'll always be support for it.~~ If you are running a version of Python 3 that doesn't support Tkinter, you'll need to find a way of installing it since version 2.4+ will only be used for hosting a server.

 ##